 The Writing Center is the part of the Learning Center that oversees our English tutors.
 It operates out of Egan Room 105 (formerly known as "The Think Tank"), just down the hall from the main Learning Center Room.

-Writing and English tutors are available from 2:00pm to 7:00pm on most days.
+Writing and English tutors are available from 2:00pm to 7:00pm, Sunday through Thursday.
 Drop in to see our schedule and sign up for a tutor session.

 Who we are